• journal prompts for self growth

 Why?

-• And because I treat bad runs as learning experiences, not as failures.
+• Because I treat bad runs as learning experiences, not as failures

-• Also because I know there’s a much higher likelihood that I’ll regret not going back out there and trying again than vice versa.
+• Because I know there’s a much higher likelihood that I’ll regret not going back out there and trying again than vice versa

 So what I’m saying is, please—if you have a passion and feel called to do something, then bad experiences are not meant to make you just give up and quit.

 None of us get everything right the first time.
-I still make mistakes daily.
+I make plenty of mistakes in my life.
 But instead of letting those moments discourage me, I allow myself the grace of being beautifully imperfect, and I search for the lesson.
 If I fall twice on a run, I’m not going to hang up my running shoes and refuse to run again.
 I’m going to look both within and around me until I find the source of my falling, and then I’m going to learn and adjust so I don’t fall a third time.

 We were made for resilience.
 And when we learn to embrace and trust our resilience, then the “bad days” and “negative experiences” become a lot less scary, because we know that we have the ability to overcome anything.